-Failure to Realize Anticipated Benefits of Acquisitions and Dispositions successfully consolidating functions and integrating operations and procedures in a timely and efficient manner as well as the Corporation's ability to realize the anticipated growth opportunities and synergies from combining the acquired businesses and operations with those of the Corporation.
+Failure to Realize Anticipated Benefits of Acquisitions and Dispositions

+The Corporation makes acquisitions and dispositions of businesses and assets in the ordinary course of business.
+Achieving the benefits of acquisitions, including the Asset Acquisition, depends in part on successfully consolidating functions and integrating operations and procedures in a timely and efficient manner as well as the Corporation's ability to realize the anticipated growth opportunities and synergies from combining the acquired businesses and operations with those of the Corporation.
 The integration of an acquired business and assets may require substantial management effort, time and resources and may divert management's focus from other strategic opportunities and operational matters.
 Management continually assesses the value and contribution of services provided and assets required to provide such services.